TomaKatzarov/Trading-Bot/memory-bank/CONSOLIDATED_2_Data_Processing_and_Preparation.md

 - Validation Recall: 51.7-63.0%
 - 10-11× improvement

+**October 2025 Refresh Status:** Training and HPO reruns with the 24h dataset are scheduled; performance metrics will be logged in `CONSOLIDATED_3` once available.

-**Conclusion:** Data enhancement was critical foundation for HPO success
+**Conclusion:** Data enhancement was critical foundation for HPO success, and the latest refresh continues that remediation trajectory.

 ---